spatialos/gdk-for-unity/docs/content/deploy.md

 1. Launch a cloud deployment

    - In the same terminal window, run `spatial cloud launch <assembly name> cloud_launch.json <deployment name> --snapshot=snapshots/default.snapshot`
    - This command defaults to deploying to clusters located in the US.
-So if you’re in Europe, add the `--cluster_region=eu` flag for better latency.
+So if you’re in Europe, add the `--cluster_region=eu` flag for lower latency.

    > **It’s done when:** You see `Successfully created deployment` printed in your Unity Editor console output.